Quasinormal Modes in Noncommutative Schwarzschild black holes: Quasinormal Modes in Noncommutative black hole spacetime

 and a new radial wave function $\Psi_{l,m}$

 where

 By substituting (\ref{tortoiseradius}) and (\ref{Rlm}) into (\ref{KGequationmaster}), we obtain the master equation written in a Schr\"odinger-like form

-with the effective potential, i.e., $V_{\textrm{eff}}(r)$, to be of the form \cite{ChenTsao}
+with the effective potential, i.e., $V_{\textrm{eff}}(r)$, to be of the form \cite{Chen:2022ynz}

-and with the coefficients $a^j_{lm}$, $b^j_{lm}$, $c^j_{lm}$, $d^j_{lm}$, and $e^j_{lm}$ to be given in Appendix \ref{AppendixB}.
+and with the coefficients $a^j_{lm}$, $b^j_{lm}$, $c^j_{lm}$, $d^j_{lm}$, $e^j_{lm}$ and $g^j_{lm}$ to be given in Appendix \ref{AppendixB}.
 The eikonal QNMs and photon geodesics, which form the photon sphere around black holes, are related, since in the eikonal limit, i.e., $l\gg1$ the effective potential exhibits a peak located at the photon sphere.
-Interestingly enough, the spacetime deformation induced by the $\Theta^2$-terms implies that the effective potential does depend on $m$ (and besides that on $l$ as in absence of deformations), affecting the behavior of high-frequency modes that could be different for different values of $m$.
+Interestingly enough, the spacetime deformation induced by the $\Theta^2$-terms implies that the effective potential does depend on $m$ (and besides that on $l$ as in absence of deformations), affecting the behavior of high-frequency modes that could be different for different values of $m$. \yq{This splitting of frequencies for different values of the projection of angular momentum m was also reported in the QNM study of the RN black holes in noncommutative gravity \cite{Ciric:2017rnf,DimitrijevicCiric:2019hqq}.}